fcbg-platforms/eeg-cardio-audio-sleep/README.md

 Important variables:
 - The variable `TARGET_DELAY` controls how long after a peak the sound should be delivered.
-- The variable `N_TARGET` and `N_DEVIANT` control how many target and deviant are present in the sequence.
+- The variable `N_SOUND` and `N_OMISSION` control how many sound and omission are present in the sequence.
-- The variable `TRIGGERS` controls both which trigger is delivered for which sound, but also which sound frequency is available.
-As of now, the `target` value of a task can be set to `1000`, `2000`, `440` and the `deviant` value of a task can be set to `1000` and `2000`.
+- The variable `TRIGGERS` controls both which trigger is delivered for a sound and for an omission.

 The configuration of the detector settings is done in the file `~/git/eeg-cardio-audio-sleep/cardio_audio_sleep/tasks/_config_detector.py`.

 ### Note about the detector testing

-The cardiac and respiration detectors can be tested with the commands `test-detector-cardiac` and `test-detector-respiration`.
-In both case, a real-time visualization of the internal buffer and of the peak detection is displayed.
+The cardiac detector can be tested with the commands `test-detector`.
+It creates a real-time visualization of the internal buffer and of the peak detection.
 In the terminal, a log of the time it took to detect the last peak is displayed.
 This time might seem excessive.
 This is due to the visualization slowing down the online loop tremendously.
 If you want to estimate the time it takes to detect a peak, you can run